-Strengths of this work include its novelty as the first (to our knowledge) indirect reference interval study for these hemostasis assays in neonates, the order-of-magnitude larger scale relative to prior direct RI studies(8–13), and the relative ease in reproducing such an analysis at one’s own institution using the open-source refineR package and our provided code.
+Strengths of this work include its novelty as the first (to our knowledge) indirect reference interval study for these hemostasis assays in neonates, the order-of-magnitude larger scale relative to prior direct RI studies(8–13), and the relative ease in reproducing such an analysis at one’s own institution using the open-source refineR package(11,12) and our provided code.

 That said, this work is not without its limitations.
 First, the PT, INR, and aPTT provide only a narrow window into the full hemostatic balance of the neonate, where hypoactive platelets and lower concentrations of coagulation factors are balanced out by decreases in proteins C, S, and antithrombin, as well as increases in hematocrit and von Willebrand factor(7,8).
+We hypothesize that, because the PT/INR and aPTT are routinely used as screening tests, and the currently reported intervals are too narrow to adequately capture normative neonatal variation, a portion of these results are being erroneously flagged as abnormal in patients without an increased bleeding risk.
+By extension, these abnormal flags in coagulation assays may be misinterpreted by providers as signaling a disturbance in hemostasis where none exists, and may even motivate unnecessary repeat phlebotomy, confirmatory testing, or plasma transfusion(3,5,17).

-(3,5,17)Given that these other factors are not routinely assessed, the reduction in abnormal flags for PT/INR may reduce the frequency at which they are mis-interpreted as imbalanced hemostasis and increased bleeding risk.
-HoweverThis outcomes-based analysis is a critical next step in better evaluating these indirect RIs.
+Altogether, the clinical decision-making surrounding bleeding and transfusion, and the role that these and other laboratory tests, reference ranges, and abnormal flags play in those decisions, should be explored more thoroughly.
+Additionally, while indirect RIs aim to extract pathologic from non-pathologic results, the extent to which these non-pathologic distributions represent neonates who are not at increased risk of bleeding requires a more robust outcomes-based study.
+This outcomes-based analysis is a critical next step in better evaluating these indirect RIs, and should come before any clinical implementation is pursued.
 Investigating the incidence of both short- and long-term morbidity, their association with transfusion practices, and the role for this approach across a wider range of assays presents ample opportunity to refine and optimize the approach prior to a prospective validation.

-Altogether, we observed that the normative distributions of PT, INR, and aPTT in in neonates across all gestational ages, leading to a potentially overwhelming proportion of results being flagged as abnormal.
-While future efforts will be needed to assess whether these indirect RIs would reduce unnecessary transfusion or improve care, this work objectively quantifies the discordance between current and indirect intervals and motivates the need for the continued exploration of this important problem.
+Altogether, we observed that the normative distributions of PT, INR, and aPTT in in neonates differ substantially from the currently reported reference intervals, which target all patients under one year of age.
+This leads to an overwhelming proportion of results being flagged as abnormal, motivating an exploration of neonate-specific reference intervals.
+The refineR-based approach produced estimated intervals in line with previously reported direct approaches, with substantially less investment.
+While future efforts will be needed to assess whether these indirect RIs would reduce unnecessary transfusion or improve care, we believe this work is a practical first step in evaluating adoption of population-specific reference intervals, and motivates the continued exploration of this important problem.

 Declaration of Competing Interests